R Tutorials Top Banner

 > title(main="Heart Weight (g) vs. Body Weight (kg)\nof Domestic Cats")

-Cats The plot( ) function gives a scatterplot whenever you feed it two numerical variables.
+Cats The plot() function gives a scatterplot whenever you feed it two numeric variables.
 The first variable listed will be plotted on the horizontal axis.
-A formula interface can also be used, in which case the response variable should come before the tilde and the variable to be plotted on the horizontal axis after...
+A formula interface can also be used, in which case the response variable should come before the tilde and the variable to be plotted on the horizontal axis after.
+(Close the graphics window before doing this, because the output will look exactly the same.)

 > with(cats, cor(Bwt, Hwt))